Harvard Summer School complies with the following federal and state guidelines.

 Please note that Harvard University’s definition of directory information may include elements in addition to those used by Harvard Summer School, and that requests for directory information received at the University level thus may result in disclosure of such additional elements.

 Students have the right to withhold the disclosure of their directory information; to do so, a student must submit the Request for FERPA Block to Prevent Disclosure of Directory Information to Academic Services.
 See Harvard University’s FERPA Block Information to download a form.
-Students should carefully consider this decision because once they choose to withhold directory information it will not be released to anyone, including prospective employers seeking confirmation of enrollment.
+Students should carefully consider this decision because once they choose to withhold directory information it is not released to anyone, including prospective employers seeking confirmation of enrollment.

 Disclosures permitted under FERPA

 In addition to permitting the disclosure of directory information as set forth above, FERPA permits disclosure of educational records without a student’s knowledge or consent under certain circumstances.
 For example, disclosure is permitted to Harvard officials with a legitimate educational interest in the records, meaning that the person needs the information to fulfill his or her professional responsibilities, including instructional, supervisory, advisory, administrative, academic or research, staff support or other duties.
-“Harvard officials” include faculty; administrators; clerical employees; professional employees; Harvard University Health Services staff members; Harvard University Police Department officers; and agents of the University such as independent contractors performing functions on behalf of the Summer School, the Extension School, the Division of Continuing Education or the University; members of Harvard’s governing boards; and students serving on an official Summer School, or University committee, or assisting another Harvard official in performing his or her tasks.
+“Harvard officials” include faculty; administrators; clerical employees; professional employees; Harvard University Health Services staff members; Harvard University Police Department officers; and agents of the University such as independent contractors performing functions on behalf of the Summer School, the Extension School, the Division of Continuing Education, or the University; members of Harvard’s governing boards; and students serving on an official Summer School, or University committee, or assisting another Harvard official in performing his or her tasks.
 A student’s education record also may be shared with parties outside the University under certain conditions, including, for example, in situations involving the health and safety of the student.
-In addition, the Summer School will forward a student’s education records to other agencies or institutions that have requested the records and in which the student seeks or intends to enroll or is already enrolled so long as the disclosure is for purposes related to the student's enrollment or transfer.
+In addition, the Summer School will forward a student’s education records to other agencies or institutions that have requested the records and in which the student seeks or intends to enroll or is already enrolled so long as the disclosure is for purposes related to the student’s enrollment or transfer.

 If the Summer School finds that a student has committed a disciplinary violation involving a crime of violence or a non-forcible sex offense, the Summer School also may, if legally permitted and in the Summer School’s judgment appropriate, disclose certain information about the disciplinary case.
 The disclosure may include the student’s name, the violation committed, and the sanction imposed.

 To be useful, students’ records must be accurate and complete.
 The officials who maintain them are those in charge of the functions reflected in the records and the offices where the records are kept.
 These ordinarily include the Registrar of the Summer School, as well as Academic Services, Student Financial Services, the Dean of Students Office, and program offices.
 All students have access to their own education records and may contribute to them if they feel there is need for clarification.
-Students wishing access to their education records should contact Academic Services.
+Students wishing for access to their education records should contact Academic Services.
 Ordinarily, students are asked to submit a written request that identifies the specific record or records he/she wishes to inspect.
-Access will be given within 45 days from the receipt of the request.
+Access is given within 45 days from the receipt of the request.
 When a record contains information about more than one student, the student requesting access may inspect and review only the portion of the record relating to him or her.
 Students also are not permitted to view letters and statements of recommendation to which they waived their right of access, or that were placed in their file before January 1, 1975.

 Students should direct any questions they have about the accuracy of records to Academic Services.
 Should it be necessary, a hearing may be held to resolve challenges concerning the accuracy of records in those cases where informal discussions have not satisfactorily settled the questions raised.